 Climate change has increasingly become a major global challenge that threatens natural, ecological and human systems.
-Pakistan is highly vulnerable to the adverse impacts of climate change, in particular extreme hydrometerological events.
-GB is highly vulnerable to impacts of climate change due to its fragile mountain ecosystem, topography, geological composition, and geographic location as well as scattered population and socio-economic conditions.
+Pakistan is highly vulnerable to the adverse impacts of climate change, in particular extreme hydro-meteorological events.
+GB is considered highly vulnerable to impacts of climate change due to its fragile mountain ecosystem, topography, geological composition, and geographic location as well as scattered population and socio-economic and geo- political setting.

 Situated among three mountain ranges of Hindu Kush, Karakorum and Himalaya (HKH), it is under tremendous pressure from impacts of the climate change.
-The climate change will have diverse effects on various parts of GB, as well as different sectors and people will perceive it differently.
-Hence, responses for mitigation and adaptation may widely differ.
+The climate change has multitude effects on various parts of GB, as well as different sectors.
+Hence, mitigation priorities and adaptation approaches may widely differ.
 This differential nature of climate change impact necessitates development of diverse and context-specific solutions.
 Therefore, there is need to enhance awareness about climate change and possible adaptive options as well as coping strategies.
-This calls for strategizing and implementing the current and future infrastructure and organizational capacities that will thereby minimize the risks from the climate change and contribute to synergistic and cost-effective means of addressing wide-ranging issues.
+One of the most pressing areas of consideration in this climate change strategy is the contextual significance of GLOF its mainstreaming and specific measures to address its risks in all sectors and across Gilgit-Baltistan, this calls for strategizing and implementing the current and future infrastructure and organizational capacities that will thereby minimize the risks from the climate change and contribute to synergistic and cost-effective means of addressing wide-ranging issues.

-Sporadic events like high intensity down pouring, droughts, fast melting of snow and glaciers, and consequent impacts are already affecting people of the area.
-Such events may increase in future, which will adversely affect long-term, medium-term and even short-term development goals in the region.
+Sporadic events like high intensity downpour, GLOF, droughts, fast melting of snow and glaciers, and consequent impacts are already affecting people of the area.
+The frequency and intensity of such events may increase in future, which will adversely affect long medium and even short-term development goals in the region.
 The climate data for the period of 1984-2013 shows variations in temperature and precipitation levels in Gilgit-Baltistan.
 It reveals that the region receives most of its precipitation during the months from February to May.
 The studies established that the glaciers in the HKH ranges have absorbed more heat compared to the plains during the last half century.

 The intensity and frequency of climate hazards and extreme climate events appear to have increased in GB during the past few decades.
-This includes floods, landslides, GLOFs and avalanches around the HKH.
-Among the type of natural disasters occurring in the area avalanches remain major threat followed by wind and snowstorms.
+This includes floods, landslides, GLOF events and avalanches around the HKH.
+Among the type of natural disasters occurring in the area avalanches and GLOF remain major threats followed by wind and snowstorms.